Patrick Coombe

 Was perusing the interwebs on my mobile devices just now and noticed something new on Google Now.
 Google has now started showing me where I parked.
 Now this might be cool if I have 5 cars and I'm out of town and need to know roughly what part of the world I parked in, but I have only 1 [...]

-By |2014-06-29T15:34:51+00:00June 29, 2014|Blog, Reviews|Comments Off on Google’s Parking Directions: Still a Ways Off
+By |June 29, 2014|Blog, Reviews|Comments Off on Google’s Parking Directions: Still a Ways Off

 The hedgehog powered Twitter bot and the man behind it

-Was passively poking around Hackernews this evening reading a really cool thread titled: "What projects are you working on?"ย when I stumbled upon an answer that piqued my interest.
-Apparently a Chilean programmer namedย Jose Luis Honorato took it upon himself to connect his hedgehog "Antu" to Twitter. photo credit: Jose Luis Honorato Basically the bot works like this: [...]
+Was passively poking around Hackernews this evening reading a really cool thread titled: "What projects are you working on?" when I stumbled upon an answer that piqued my interest.
+Apparently a Chilean programmer named Jose Luis Honorato took it upon himself to connect his hedgehog "Antu" to Twitter. photo credit: Jose Luis Honorato Basically the bot works like this: [...]

-By |2014-06-28T22:51:01+00:00June 28, 2014|Blog, Social Media|Comments Off on The hedgehog powered Twitter bot and the man behind it
+By |June 28, 2014|Blog, Social Media|Comments Off on The hedgehog powered Twitter bot and the man behind it

 My emotional health is competely dictated by my analytics